 I’m Jon, a Mac enthusiast, expert, and owner of a 2019 MacBook Pro with both macOS and Windows 10 installed.
 I know exactly how to run Windows 10 on MacBook Pros and put together this guide to show you how.

-Can you run Windows 10 on a Mac?
+Can I run Windows 10 on My MacBook Pro?

 Method 1: Boot Camp

-Bootcamp is actually preinstalled on your Mac, but most people use their MacBook without ever realizing it’s there.
-To find it, simply search in Spotlight for “Bootcamp”, and it should come up right away.
+Bootcamp comes with every Intel-based MacBook Pro, but most people use their MacBook without ever realizing it’s there.
+To find it, search in Spotlight for “Bootcamp,” and it should come up immediately.